What is Haiku?

 - Database-like file system (BFS) with support for indexed metadata

 The Be Operating System introduced progressive concepts and technologies that we believe represent the ideal means to simple and efficient personal computing.
 Haiku is the realization of those concepts and technologies in the form of an operating system that is open source and free.

 Who is behind Haiku?

 Haiku is developed by a growing community of volunteer developers from all around the world.
-Additionally, Haiku also exists thanks to the dedicated support of a fervent and friendly community, and that of Haiku Inc., a non-profit organization founded by former project leader Michael Phipps with the purpose of supporting the development of Haiku as well as the growth of both the community and the Haiku platform.
+Additionally, Haiku also exists thanks to the dedicated support of a fervent and friendly community, and that of Haiku, Inc., a non-profit organization founded by former project leader Michael Phipps.